Walla-42/Walla-42/README.md

 <h3>🧪 Research & Current Work:</h3>

-- 🔬 I work in **Dr. David Hansens Alzheimers Research Lab** at BYU, where we study molecular mechanisms related to the progression of Alzheimer's disease.
+- 🔬 I work in **Dr. David Hansen's Alzheimer's Research Lab** at BYU, where we study molecular mechanisms related to the progression of Alzheimer's disease.
 - 📊 I'm currently developing a **web app** to help our lab:
   - Upload and visualize experimental data
   - Create publication-ready figures